3dproger/AxelChat/README.md

 - Is AxelChat considered a viewer? - Depending on the version of AxelChat and depending on the streaming platform, this may or may not be the case.
 If possible, we try not to allow AxelChat to be considered a viewer
 - Does AxelChat work with YouTube premieres? - Yes
 - Can I download a YouTube chat for an already past stream using the AxelChat? - No, but there are many other solutions.
 For example, special browser extensions
-- Does AxelChat have API? - Yes, see [docs](https://3dproger.github.io/AxelChat/docs)

 # How to help develop AxelChat
 - [Financial support](https://3dproger.github.io/AxelChat/sponsor)